ymcatwincities/openy/docs/Content structure/Paragraphs/Featured News Posts.md

 # Featured News Posts
-This is a paragraph type that will be used for the featured stories.
+This is a paragraph type that will be used for the featured news.

 ### Fields
 | Name  | Machine name | Required | Description |